csalzano/exfil/README.md

 - __local_domain__ The local site's domain including subdomain.
 A version beginning with `://www.` will also replace versions of production_domain beginning with `://www.`. *://example.test*
 - __production_path__ Full path to the WordPress root folder on the remote server. *path/public_html/example.com/*
 - __local_path__ Full path to the WordPress root folder on the local server. */Users/user/Sites/example/*
-- __production_root_path__ Full path to the user's home directory we land in when connecting to the server via SSH.
+- __production_root_path__ Full path to the user's home directory you land in when connecting to the server via SSH.
 Sometimes does not like a preceding slash. *path/*
 - __script_after__ Optional.
 Script to run after the local copy of the site is updated.
 Find my favorites in the [Shell Command Library](https://breakfastco.xyz/wp-cli-command-library/). `wp user create corey 938411+csalzano@users.noreply.github.com --role=administrator`

 ### SSH Authentication